hatdropper1977/john.soban.ski/content/m30-linux.md

 ![M30 Connected]({filename}/images/M30_Linux/06_M30_Connected.png)

 ## Quick Menu
-If emulationstation defaults to a three button controller, use the **Quick Menu** to force a six button controller configuration.
+If RetroPie defaults to a three button controller, use the **Quick Menu** to force a six button controller configuration.

 First, press the **Guide Button**, which looks like the checkboard Vans sneakers worn by Jeff Spiccoli.